-The Department issues several types of Licenses to Wholesalers, Retailers, Hotel, Clubs and Restaurants (HCR) etc., and annually reissues or renews the licenses subject to fulfilment of criteria laid down for the respective License category for the year.
+➤ The Department issues several types of Licenses to Wholesalers, Retailers, Hotel, Clubs and Restaurants (HCR) etc., and annually reissues or renews the licenses.
 Audit observed that the Department could not ensure the implementation of Rule 35 of Delhi Excise Rules, 2010, which prohibits issue of multiple licenses of different category (Wholesaler, Retailer, HCR etc.) to related parties, leading to the existence of common directorship among entities holding various License Types.

-Further the Department was issuing licenses without checking various requirements relating to Excise Rules and Terms and Conditions for the issue of different type of licenses.
-It was observed that licenses were issued without ensuring solvency, submission of audited financial statements, submission of data regarding sales and wholesale price declared in other states and across the year, verification of criminal antecedents from the competent authority etc.

-It is imperative that cases of cross ownership and proxy ownership among companies applying for licenses, based on criteria like common directorship, percentage share-holding, unsecured loan to companies, be dealt with strictly to avoid unfair practices like cartelization in liquor trade and brand promotion.
-Further, selective adherence of various Rules and Regulations while issuing Licenses is non-compliance of procedures and responsibility should be fixed for violations of the same.
+- ➤ It was observed that licenses were issued without ensuring solvency, submission of audited financial statements, submission of data regarding sales and wholesale price declared in other states and across the year, verification of criminal antecedents from the competent authority etc. as required under the Rules. - ➤ It is imperative that cases of cross ownership and proxy ownership among companies applying for licenses, based on criteria like common directorship, percentage shareholding, unsecured loan to companies, be dealt with strictly to avoid unfair practices like cartelization in liquor trade and brand promotion.
+Audit observed selective adherence of various Rules and Regulations while issuing Licenses which is non-compliance of procedures.

-• Lack of transparency in pricing of IMFL
+Lack of transparency in pricing of IMFL

-Pricing of liquor was important to ensure optimal excise revenue collection.
-Excise Department allowed discretion to L1 licensee (Manufacturer and Wholesaler) to declare its Ex-Distillery Price (EDP), for liquor priced above a certain level.
+- Excise Department allowed discretion to L1 licensee (Manufacturer and Wholesaler) to declare its Ex-Distillery Price (EDP), for liquor priced above a certain level.
 All the price components after manufacture, including profit of manufacturer, were added thereafter.
-Audit observed varying EDP in various States for liquor supplied by same manufacturer unit.
-Further, this discretion allowed L1 licensee to manipulate prices of liquor to its own advantage, through increase in EDP.
+Audit observed varying EDP in various States for liquor supplied by the same manufacturer unit.
+This discretion allowed L1 licensee to manipulate prices of liquor to its own advantage, through increase in EDP.
 Analysis of pricing and sale of a few brands revealed that discretionary EDP led to decline in sales and consequent loss in excise revenue.
-As the costing details were not sought to ascertain the reasonability of EDP, there was a risk of L1 licensee getting compensated by the profits hidden in increased EDP.

-The concept of EDP needs to be transparently defined and cost sheets should be obtained in support of the declared EDP.
+As the costing details were not sought to ascertain the reasonability of EDP, there was a risk of L1 licensee getting compensated by the profits hidden in increased EDP. - Audit recommends that the concept of EDP needs to be transparently defined and cost sheets should be obtained in support of the declared EDP.
 Department should regulate pricing so as to optimize excise revenue by analysing the impact of pricing on sales.